 - UW is consistently ranked among the top 10 most active kidney transplant programs in the United States

-- UW performs the most simultaneous kidney-pancreas transplants than anywhere in the country
+- UW performs more simultaneous kidney-pancreas transplants than anywhere in the country

 - Fellows are exposed to a wide range of complications and high-risk transplant cases